I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 That’s going to be opened.
 They want to know who took the time to recognize them.
 And it’s that recognition that people are longing for.
 They’re lonely!

-According to the British Medical Journal, “Loneliness is a subjective unpleasant experience and refers to dissatisfaction with the discrepancy between an individual’s preferred and actual social relationships.
+According to Frontiers in Psychology, “Loneliness is a subjective unpleasant experience and refers to dissatisfaction with the discrepancy between an individual’s preferred and actual social relationships.
 It is a psychological manifestation of social isolation—commonly experienced at times of change—and is associated with adverse impacts on mental and physical health…”

 The Time Has Come to Recognize What People Really Want